openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 ### Enclave Signing Procedure

 sign.py and the key baked into OP-TEE, among other artifacts, are exported to the TA Dev Kit during OP-TEE's build process.
-The SDK takes a CMake parameter at build-time that specifies where the TA Dev Kit lives against which the SDK must be built.
-The `add_enclave` CMake function picks up sign.py and the TA signing key from the TA Dev Kit and applies it to every TA built.
+The SDK uses the `OE_TA_DEV_KIT_DIR` CMake parameter at build-time that specifies where the TA Dev Kit lives against which the SDK must be built.
+The `add_enclave` CMake function picks up `sign.py` and the TA signing key from the TA Dev Kit and applies it to every TA built.

 For users who consume the SDK in binary form, the onus is currently on them